vuejs/pinia/docs/core-concepts/plugins.md

 store.secret // 'the cake is a lie'
 ```

+This is useful to add global objects like the router, modals, or toasts.

 ## Introduction

 A Pinia plugin is a function that optionally returns properties to be added to a store.
 It takes one optional argument, a _context_: